 Trenton Veterans Memorial Library (Library) meeting room is intended primarily for Library meetings, programs and events.
-When not needed for these purposes, the room is available to not for profit and non-profit organizations 501c3 whose organizing members reside within the library's service area: Brownstown, Grosse Ile, Trenton and/or Woodhaven.
-Individuals may use the room at the Director's discretion.
-Examples of not for profit groups and acceptable individual use are zoom interviews, video court visits, online tests, book clubs, knitting groups, card groups.
+When not needed for these purposes, the room is available to non-profit organizations 501c3 whose organizing members reside within the library's service area: Brownstown, Grosse Ile, Trenton and/or Woodhaven.